SciSpike/emf-labs/labs/04_Genmodel.md

 We'll use the `ecore` model from the last exercise as the input for the `genmodel`.

-Most of what we'll do in this exercise, you have done once before when we created the addressbook.
+Most of what we'll do in this exercise, you have done once before when we created the `addressbook`.

 ## 1. Create the `genmodel`